insure logo

 “People who manage their finances well tend to also manage other important aspects of their lives responsibly, such as driving a car,” said Loretta Worters from the III.
 “People who manage money carefully may be more likely to have their car serviced at appropriate times and may also more effectively manage the most important financial asset most Americans own — their house — making routine repairs before they become major insurance losses.”

-Statistics show a correlation, but critics don’t believe a person’s credit should lead to a denial or higher rates.
-Birny Birnbaum, executive director of the Center for Economic Justice, has testified before Congress on insurance credit scoring and outlined reasons it should be prohibited.
+Birny Birnbaum, executive director of the Center for Economic Justice, testified before Congress on insurance credit scoring and outlined why it should be prohibited.

-“It is only in the cloistered world of insurance actuaries and executives that charging higher auto and homeowners insurance rates to someone who has suffered an economic or medical catastrophe is considered fair,” he told Insure.com.
+“It is only in the cloistered world of insurance actuaries and executives that charging higher auto and homeowners insurance rates to someone who has suffered an economic or medical catastrophe is considered fair,” Birnbaum told Insure.com.

 Most states allow credit scores to factor into insurance rates, but there are a few exceptions:

-• Florida lets insurers only partially base rates on credit history.
+• Florida: Florida lets insurers only partially base rates on credit history.
 So, people with poor credit only pay an average of 3.6% more than those with excellent credit.

-“Keep in mind, each insurer has to file its rates and have them approved by each state (Department of Insurance), who ensure they meet all actuarial and regulatory requirements working on behalf of consumers in these states,” said P.J.
-Smith.
+“Keep in mind, each insurer has to file its rates and have them approved by each state (Department of Insurance), who ensure they meet all actuarial and regulatory requirements working on behalf of consumers in these states,” said Smith.

 How often do insurance companies check credit history?